-Those Roe Herring seine licence eligibility holders who select the Food and Bait option will be issued amended Food and Bait licence conditions with an additional fixed quota amount dependent on Roe Herring seine allocations.
-The timelines and process are provided in Section 7 of the Roe Herring Commercial Plan (Appendix 7) and will be announced by way of Fishery Notice.
+Those Roe Herring seine licence eligibility holders who select the Food and Bait option will be issued Food and Bait licence conditions.

 4.18 Vessel Redesignation

 Redesignation of Food and Bait Herring licences are permitted at any time during the fishing season if the Conditions of Licence has been met, such as the completion, submission and acceptance of logbooks.